 Working in conjunction with others such as the British Thoracic Society, Asthma UK, British Lung Foundation and Royal College of General Practitioners, PCRS is seen as the national, independent and authoritative voice/society representing primary care respiratory medicine.
 We campaign to influence policy and set standards in respiratory medicine, which are relevant to primary care nationally and locally.

 We have a policy network of around 25-30 members who are aligned to different aspects of respiratory care or one of the other three nations, and they input to and help shape our influencing policy work.
 These individuals, supported by regular consultation with our wider membership, play a key role in helping to ensure we appropriately represent the primary care respiratory team.

-Our influencing policy work is overseen by the Executive committee, led by the PCRS Executive Policy Lead (Dr Noel Baxter) and supported by the PCRS Clinical Policy Advisor (Dr Kevin Gruffydd Jones) and Tracey Lonergan, our Policy adviser.
+Our influencing policy work is overseen by the Executive committee, led by the PCRS Executive Policy Lead (Carol Stonham) and supported by the PCRS Clinical Policy Advisor (Dr Kevin Gruffydd Jones) and Tracey Lonergan, our Policy adviser.